 I continued with Gibson but then again my style changed and I went up to the big boy league and bought a fantastic Gibson Thunderbird bass.
 Bass in a different company and was the big boy league.

 I also switched from Marshall amplification over to “Orange” amplification, and the reason I did this was exciting.
 I was in London and looking to buy a set of “Rotosound” strings because I found them to give me the best sound for my bass.

 I just happened to go into a small music shop called “Orange music” and got chatting with Cliff Cooper who asked if I had ever heard of his amplifiers.
-I said no I was using Marshall but I was always willing to try something new.
+I said no, I was using Marshall, but I was always willing to try something new.

-This because of the amazing sound of his amplifiers.
-We returned on several occasions, as we became good customers and one day Cliff me out for a drive in a Silver Shadow that he had just bought as we both had a passion for cars.
+This because of the fantastic sound of his amplifiers.
+We returned on several occasions, as we became right customers and one day Cliff me out for a drive in a Silver Shadow that he had just bought as we both had a passion for cars.
 That was a great day as we drove around central London and something that I will never forget.
 I will also never forget the Orange sound and also how I loved to show the bright orange cabinets off on the stage!

-It is strange sometimes how the things in your life change and your styles change and it seemed like it was time for me to change from the Gibson bass guitar over to a Fender bass guitar.
+It is strange sometimes how the things in your life change and your styles change, and it seemed like it was time for me to change from the Gibson bass guitar over to a Fender bass guitar.
 I decided that I wanted to try a Fender Precision and so that is what I did.

 I also have bought another two Burns guitars that were made recently in China.
 They are the Burns Apache and the Burns Marvin.

 If you have enjoyed ‘Electric guitar by Burns’, please share with friends – thank you.